brianlam38/OSCP-2022/cheatsheet-buffer-overflow-win32.md

 ---

 ### 6. FIND ADDRESS OF A JMP-ESP IN A .DLL

+**NOTE: ENSURE ADDRESS OF SELECTED .DLL WITH JMP-ESP DOES NOT CONTAIN ANY BAD CHARS**

 Run `!mona modules` to find a suitable .DLL which has no internal security mechanisms:
 ![BOF_STEP6_JMPESP1](Images/BOF_STEP6_JMPESP1.png)